awesometic/docker-docusaurus/README.md

 ## Features

 ### Core packages

 I chose Alpine Linux for make it a **light-weight** service.
-And I do choose node-alpine as its base image for the sake of some tweaks of Nginx version.
+And I did choose node-alpine as its base image for the sake of some tweaks of Node.js version.

 So this is composed of,

-* Alpine Linux 3.12
+* Alpine Linux 3.13
-* Node.js 1.15.3
+* Node.js 15.9.0

 with,

-* The latest Docusarus
+* The latest Docusaurus 2 alpha comes with automatic updating

-'x' at the last of their version means that they could be upgraded by their maintainer.

 ### Docusaurus 2

-This image runs Docusaurus 2 alpha rather than stable Docusaurus 1.
-Docusaurus 2 is developing very actively nowadays, so I hope that will be released soon.
+This image runs Docusaurus 2 alpha instead of stable Docusaurus 1.
+Docusaurus 2 is developing very actively currently, so I hope that will be released in the near future.

+![homepage](docs/docusaurus2_homepage.png)

-I saw that there will be some migration jobs needed when a user upgrades whose Docusarus 1 to Docusaurus 2.
-So, at this moment I think it is reasonable to publish using Docusaurus 2.
+I saw that there will be some migration jobs needed when a user upgrades their Docusarus 1 to the new Docusaurus 2.
+So, at this moment I think it is reasonable to use Docusaurus 2 for those who about to start constructing their own website.

-But, as this is an alpha version, I put a automatic update trigger into this image.
+But, officially, as this is an alpha version yet, I put a automatic update trigger into this image.
 This can be disabled by setting environment variable like `AUTO_UPDATE=false`.
-This feature is enabled by default.
+By default this is enabled.

 ### Keep backing-up your docs

-This is highly recommended that keeping backing-up your docs, always.
-For the several reasons, like, this is currently alpha version, or this Docker image's corruption and/or not matured yet, or physically damage, ...
-You have to back-up your data into your safe place.
+It is highly recommended that always do keeping backing-up your docs.
+For several reasons such as unexpected physical damage onto your harddrive or software corruptions under development and/or maintenance, you have to back-up your data into your other safe place.

-### Working screenshot

-![homepage](docs/docusaurus2_homepage.png)
+### Supports multiple architectures

+It builds from Github Actions for supporting multiple architectures such as AMD64(x86_64) and ARM64, ARMv7, ARMv6, 386.

+So that you can use this on most computers supporting Docker.

 ## How can I use this

-First of all, it assumes that you have installed Docker on your system.

-Pull the image from docker hub.
+Pull the image from Docker Hub.

 ```bash
 docker pull awesometic/docusaurus